josh-clarke/propass/DEVNOTES.md

 # Developer Notes

-This repository has been a learning experience for me on using node.js, ES6+, Typescript, and modern developer workflows.
+This repository has been a learning experience for me on using node.js, ES6+, TypeScript, and modern developer workflows.
 This Markdown file offers some insight into the files in this repository and a list of some resources that I have referenced.

 ## File Notes

 This offers some explanation definition of the files in this project.
 It includes basic and more advanced notes.

-* [`.gitignore`](https://github.com/josh-clarke/propass/blob/main/.gitignore) - This is a simple hidden text file to tell the `git` version control system what files or directories to ignore.
+**[`.gitignore`](https://github.com/josh-clarke/propass/blob/main/.gitignore)** - This is a simple hidden text file to tell the `git` version control system what files or directories to ignore.

 ```
 *.DS_Store*       # Ignore MacOS folder preferences file